biocatiit/website/content/pages/index.rst

                     .. caption::

-                        :h4:`Everything BioSAXS 8 workshop`
+                        :h4:`Everything BioSAXS 8 Workshop Wrap-up`

-                        BioCAT is offering the all-virtual Everything BioSAXS 8 workshop June 21-24th.
-Participants will receive four days of virtual lectures and hands-on software tutorials on the basics of BioSAXS data collection and processing.
-They will also be able to mail samples to BioCAT for data collection prior to the workshop.
+                        BioCAT held its seventh BioSAXS training course from 6/21/22-6/24/22.
+                        There were 36 remote participants and 8 instructors.
+The workshop was held entirely online, via Zoom, for ~5 hours each day.
+Before the workshop started, participants were able to mail samples to BioCAT for SAXS data collection.
+                        This data was then sent to them, and they were able to analyze it as part of the workshop.

                     .. button:: Learn More
                         :class: primary block
-                        :target: {filename}/news/2022_everything_biosaxs8.rst
+                        :target: {filename}/news/2022_everything_biosaxs8_wrapup.rst

             .. -------------------------------------------------------------------------